CreadDiscans/ServiceDesigner/TUTORIAL.md

 > 1. After that, click the _number button_ except **zero**.
 Zero exists for default, not for _if condition_.
 > 1. Then you can input condition at the below textinput which has 'Condition' placeholder.
 > 1. Input any _if condition_ which you want to use it.
->> * If you use state value, you have to put 'this.state.' infront of state's name.
+>> * If you use state value, you have to put '_this.state._' infront of state's name.
 >> * You can use not only _Boolean type_, but also _Other types_ as _if condition_ which it's type of result is _Boolean_.

 #### Delete